-An organisation can apply directly to obtain the Quality Label or an organisation can apply on behalf of organisations linked to it by legal or capital links as affiliated entities13, which are considered as Dependent Entities.
-In this case, the applicant organisation must monitor, and accept to be accountable for; the quality and safety of the activities offered by the Dependent Entities on which behalf it is applying, as well as accountable for the appropriate skill development and learning opportunities of the young participants.
+A Quality Label application should only refer to the entirety of an organisation with its departments and/or branches in general terms.
+The application cannot be submitted by any informal group or even a de facto association without legal personality.
+An organisation can apply directly to obtain the Quality Label or an organisation can apply on behalf of organisations linked to it by legal or capital links as Affiliated Entities.
+In this case, the applicant organisation must monitor, and accept to be accountable for, the quality and safety of the activities offered by the Affiliated Entities on which behalf it is applying, as well as accountable for the appropriate skill development and learning opportunities of the young participants.